 Shell scripts allow you to provide flags like

-As we are going to provide our url and directories as arguments when we call the script, we need to add a little bit of extra code to our script, that I found online.
+As we are going to provide our URL and directories as arguments when we call the script, we need to add a little bit of extra code to our script, that I found online.
 Being new to scripting and the syntax, I get what this new block is doing but it’s a copy and paste job…it loops through the provided arguments and allows you to use the values provided by the user.
 In our case, we are just going to set our

 REPOSITORY_PUBLIC_DIRECTORY_PATH variables in this loop.

 So let’s move our variable creation into our loop that detects the provided arguments.
-Becuase we are going to save this script as a file, we will also need to tell the system what type of script it is by adding
+Because we are going to save this script as a file, we will also need to tell the system what type of script it is by adding

 #!/bin/sh at the top of the script file so that the system knows how to interpret the commands, just like our HTML